+HSC LEGISLATIVE REQUESTS

+- IN DECEMPTATIVE REQUESTS

-- HSC LEGISLATIVE REQUESTS - I. Medical School I&G
+I. Medical School 846

-2. UNM HSC Nurse Education (non-recurring)
+UNM HSC Nurse Education (non-recurring)

-3. Project Echo
+J. Project Edu

-4. Center for Health Workforce Analysis
+Center for Health Workforce Analysis

-5. UNM HSC BA/DDS Program

-5. UNM HSC BA/DDS Program
+UNM HSC BA/DDS Program

-6. Health Estension Rural Offices (HEROs)
+G. Health Estension Rural Offices (HEROs)

-7. Office of the Medical Investigator Back
+Office of the Medical Investigator Back

 Transport and Utilities

-8. College of Public Health Planning
+S. College of Public Health Planning

-Medical School I&G: In order to hire new faculty Medical School 18G: In order to hir new laculty physicians at competitive salaries and relieve the salary inequities that have been created for existing faculty physicians. the School of Medicine request \$1,342,900.
-This funding will also enable the SOM to get all medical faculty to the 25th percentile of the AAMC salary schedule.
+Medical School 1&G: In order to hire new faculty Medical School 18G: In order to hire new lacuity physicians at competitive salares and relieve the salary inequities that have been created for existing faculty physicians, the School of Medicine requests 31.342.900 This funding will also enable the SCM to get all medical faculty to the 25th percentile of the AAMC salary schedule.

-UNM HSC Nurse Education (non-recurring): The College of Nursing requests \$2.881,700 over two years in order to increase enrollment in nursing graduate programs by 24 additional students each year.
+UNNI HISC Nurse Education (non-recurring): The College of Nursing requests \$2,881,700 over two years in order to increase enrollment in nursing graduate programs by 24 additional students each year.
 The programs include Family Nurse Practitioner, Acute Care Nurse Practitioner, Midwifery and Education.
 For FY 16, the CON will be requesting recurring \$520,000 in order to sustain the programs.

-Project ECHO: Created to address the serious shortage of subspecialty care in New Mexico, Project ECHO extends subspecialty consultation to rural and frontier areas by partnering HSC experts with primary care providers in those areas.
-Project ECHO seeks approval a general fund appropriation increase of \$1.6 million.

-a general muon appropriamentations.
-Center for Health Workforce Analysis: Signed by the Governor in February 2012, the Health Care Workforce Data Collection, Analysis and Policy Act authorizes the transfer of licensure and survey data from the Dept. of Health to the UNM HSC for analysis.
-In order to be operational under provisions of the Act, \$265,000 is requested for staff, database and software expenses.
+Project ECHO: Careade to address the serious shortage of subspeciality care in New Mexico, Project ECHO extends subspeciality consultation to rural and frontier areas by partnering HSC experts with primary care providers in those areas.
+Project ECHO seeks approval a general fund appropriation increase of \$1.6 million. roval of a general muna appropriation instance or reconstruction Center for Health Workforce Analysis: Signed by the Governor in February 2012, the Health Care Workforce Data Collection, Analysis and Policy Act authorizes the transfer of licensure and survey data from the Dept. of Health to the UNM HSC for analysis.
+In order to be operational under provisions of the Act.
+5265.000 is requested for staff, database and software expenses.